a-usr/memes/README.md

 # This is a website about memes.
-Thats it.
+Thats all.
 https://a-usr.github.io/memes